-You should throw away a fiberglass filter that is more than 30 days old and buy a new one from your local hardware store.
+Although the initial cost is higher, it is important to consider the fact that washable filters are expected to last almost the same number of years as your unit.
+These eco-friendly filters often claim to perform as well or better than disposable filters, and many homeowners know they should look for and rely on the Energy Star rating on the packaging.
 If you've been reading the Best Buy Heating And Air blog for a long time, you already know that the easiest and most affordable (but very effective) DIY maintenance you can do is to regularly replace the air filters in your HVAC system.
 Unfortunately, if you get impatient and reinstall it before it dries, the wet filter can attract mold to your HVAC units.

 In theory, an air filter that simply rinses and sticks back into the oven can save you time and money.
 When it comes down to it, deciding whether or not reusable filters are worth it depends on how you look at the price.
 If you're looking for an eco-friendly option that will save you money in the long run but may not be as effective at trapping smaller particles such as pet dander or smoke, then reusable filters may be worth considering.
 On the other hand, if you're looking for an efficient filter that will trap smaller particles such as pet dander or smoke then disposable filters may be a better option.